malramsay64/Crystal_Melting/notebooks/15_melting_debugging.md

 # Understanding Methods of Computing Melting Rates

 I need a method of computing the melting rate of the crystal structures which will provide a good estimation of both the melting rate and the error of the melting rate.
-Importantly I need an algorith able to detect the small melting rates at low temperatures.
+Importantly I need an algorithm able to detect the small melting rates at low temperatures.

 ```python
 %load_ext autoreload